Remote access Windows 11 or Windows 10 PCs for only $0.30 per device

 IDrive 10TB for $3.98 for first year (offer ends December 3rd)

-Exclusive to TechRadar IDrive has doubled the amount of storage it offers to our readers to 10TB while keeping the same price $3.98 for the first year.
-That is the biggest amount of cloud storage data - by far - at this price point.
-As a comparison, Google charges $540 per year for that same capacity.
+Exclusive to TechRadar - IDrive has doubled the amount of storage it offers to our readers to 10TB while keeping the same price: $3.98 for the first year.
+That is largest cloud storage capacity at this price point, by far.
+For comparison, Google charges $540 per year for the same capacity.

+Separately, IDrive has also slashed the price of its cloud storage service for TechRadar readers.

-The headline price is $3.98, which is just over $0.01 a day, which is incredibly cheap for cloud storage that includes data transfer to and from the service (so-called ingress).
+The headline price is $3.98, which is just over $0.01 a day, incredibly cheap for cloud storage that includes data transfer to and from the service (so-called ingress).

 This exclusive offer - which ends on Friday December 3rd at 23:59 - is only valid for the first year.
-At the end of the first year, you’ll have to fork out $79.50, which is a lot but far less than what others are charging.
+At the end of the first year, you’ll have to fork out $79.50, which is a lot, but still far less than what others are charging.

 That includes multi-device backup, 256-bit AES encryption for enhanced security and privacy, up to 30 file versions for historical restorations and the ability to ship physical hard drives for faster backup or restore of data.